BII-Lab/Yeti-Project/doc/DataSharingDeclaration.md

 4. Source-Identifying Data.
 Participant may choose, at its own discretion, to “anonymize” source-identifying elements (for example IP addresses) prior to submitting Data.

-5. Participant Use of Data.
-Participant shall not use or circulate Confidential Data within its own organization or its affiliates (that is, entities controlled by or under common control with Participant) other than as strictly necessary on a need-to-know basis, and then with appropriate written confidentiality agreements.
-In no event shall Participant cause, permit or enable any third party to have access to or use Confidential Data in any manner whatsoever.
-In no event shall Participant (or anyone to whom it discloses Confidential Data) package or repackage any Confidential Data into a commercial product or service.